Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 #### Cleaning the vial

 It's recommend to clean your vial before every use.
 The vial and cap can be cleaned with soapy water.
 A useful accessory for cleaning is a small bottle brush / test tube brush.
+Rinse the vial to remove any soap residue.

 #### Choosing a volume for your culture